Barrack Park |

 (1940 - 1948 ?), Lingan

-The site is located about 1/2 mile north of the power plant along the shore.
+The site is located about 1/2 mile north of the modern power plant along the shore.
 Three 6-inch MK7 quick-firing guns were emplaced in three dispersed batteries in 1941, along with one 20mm Hispano AA gun, with another 3.7-inch AA gun added in 1945.
 All gun emplacements have been filled in.
 A two-story fire-control concrete observation post still exists.
 The battery commander's observation post and plotting room was located in a one-story concrete structure.
 Wooden fire-control observation posts were also located in New Waterford and at North Head.
 A secondary Naval signal station was located in Scotchtown.

 ¤¤ Table Head Battery